-Adjusted compensation and benefits expense (which excludes certain items and which we believe allows for improved comparability between years, as described above), was \$1.197 billion in 2013, a decrease of \$21 million, or 2%, when compared to \$1.218 billion in 2012, primarily driven by lower headcount related to the cost saving initiatives and, as described below, reduced amortization expense related to 2008 deferred compensation
+Adjusted compensation and benefits expense (which excludes certain items and which we believe allows for improved comparability between years, as described above), was \$1.197 billion in 2013, a decrease of \$21 million, or 2%, when compared to \$1.218 billion in 2012, primarily driven by lower headcount related to the cost saving initiatives and, as described below, reduced amortization expense related to 2008 deferred compensation (the "2008 grant").
+The ratio of adjusted compensation and benefits expense to operating revenue was reduced to

-(the "2008 grant").
-The ratio of adjusted compensation and benefits expense to operating revenue was reduced to 58.6% for 2013, as compared to 61.6% for 2012, despite a 3% increase in operating revenue in 2013.
+58.8% for 2013, as compared to 61.8% for 2012, despite a 3% increase in operating revenue in 2013.
 Awarded compensation and benefits expense in 2013 was \$1.187 billion, an increase of \$16 million, or 1%, when compared to \$1.171 billion in 2012.
-The ratio of awarded compensation and benefits expense to operating revenue was reduced to 58.2% for 2013, as compared to 59.3% for 2012.
+The ratio of awarded compensation and benefits expense to operating revenue was reduced to 58.3% for 2013, as compared to 59.4% for 2012.
 The grant date fair value of year-end deferred incentive awards for 2013 was \$291 million, representing a \$19 million, or 7%, increase compared to 2012.
-As described above, when analyzing compensation and benefits expense on a full year basis, we believe that awarded compensation and benefits expense between present, historical and future years.
+As described above, when analyzing compensation and benefits expense on a full year basis, we believe that awarded compensation and benefits expense provides the most meaningful basis for comparison of compensation and benefits expense between present, historical and future years.